-With many people enjoying a 20- or even 30-year retirement, the challenge is to make the most of it without running out of money.
-So budgeting is a key part of retirement for most.
+With many people enjoying a 20 or even 30-year retirement, the challenge is to make the most of it without running out of money.
+So, budgeting is a key part of retirement for most people.

 Relying solely on your pension

-However, with limits on both the size of pension funds and the contributions you can make, as you plan for your retirement you should consider your income as coming from a range of sources.
+But with limits on both the size of pension funds and the contributions you can make, as you plan for your retirement, you should consider that your income may come from a range of sources.

-Drawing on a number of sources can help reduce the amount of tax you pay.
-Longer retirements also mean your savings will have to stretch further.
+Drawing on a number of sources can also help reduce the amount of tax you pay.

 Cashing out your pension and putting it in a bank account

 A study by Citizens Advice found that 30% of people accessing their retirement pot under pension freedoms are simply depositing their cash straight into low-interest bank accounts that fall well short of inflation.